 Other less successful methods

-I would do one of the above, but if you want to know every possible method that I've tried, here are the things I have done that sometimes work.
+I would do one of the above, but if you want to know a few other methods that I've tried, here are the things I have done that sometimes work.
 Note some appear to be, and are, slight variations of the same theme.

 1) If you have several weak laying worker hives and at least one strong queenright hive, put all the laying worker hives on the strong queenright hive.
 The resulting confusion between several hives will usually settle down to one queenright hive.